 Very active bird photographer, mainly focused on raptors, with special interest in raptors migration hotspots as The Strait of Gibraltar, in Spain and Batumi, in the Republic of Georgia.

-Teresa is a shorebird-lover but did not doubt for a second to jump into www.raptoridentification.com when Alex contacted her.
-She is the official translator, but not being an English speaker she apologies right now for any misspelling or grammar mistakes.
-Teresa lives in Kvismaren, Sweden, where is about to finish her PhD in landscape ecology and human-wildlife interactions at the Swedish University of Agricultural Sciences.
+Teresa is a shorebird enthusiast but did not doubt for a second to jump into www.raptoridentification.com when Alex contacted her.
+She is the official translator, but not being an English speaker she apologies already for any misspelling or grammar or other horrible mistake.
+Teresa lives in Kvismaren, Sweden.
+She works as a postdoctoral researcher at the landscape ecology unit of the Swedish University of Agricultural Sciences.

 Javier Blasco Zumeta